openqasm/qe-compiler/docs/variable-lowering.rst

 The
 `VariableEliminationPass <https://github.com/Qiskit/qss-compiler/blob/main/lib/Dialect/QUIR/Transforms/VariableElimination.cpp>`__
-reuses the scalar-replacement pass from MLIR’s affine dialect to replace instances of `quir.use_variable` with the MLIR Value previously assigned to the respective variable, in many cases.
+reuses the scalar-replacement pass from MLIR’s affine dialect to replace instances of `oq3.use_variable` with the MLIR Value previously assigned to the respective variable, in many cases.
 Noteably, that code does not perform a complete SSA transformation and variable assignment and use around control flow will be left as memory operations.
 The